 I think that there are few things more rewarding than volunteering and traveling abroad is a great opportunity to give back, whilst learning about your host country and community.
 Personally I have worked with the favelas in the South Zone and thus, my recommendations come from those same ones that I trust.

 Rocinha: Garagem de Letras (il sorriso dei miei bimbi)

-The Garagem de Letras is a library and cafe aimed at providing a space to study, learn business and have a safe space for social activities.
-They hold several different classes in all the three locations mentioned and prefer longer term volunteers.
+The Garagem de Letras is a library and cafe aimed at providing a space to study, learn business and offers a safe space for social activities.
+They hold several different classes in all the 3 locations mentioned and prefer longer term volunteers.

 If you have at least 3 months, this is a great way to get involved with the life in Rocinha.

 Santa Marta: English Classes (Casa de Maria e Martha at Christ Church)